WICG/navigation-api/README.md

 ```

 If you want to only perform the scroll-to-a-fragment behavior, and not reset the scroll position to the top if there is no matching fragment, then you can use `"manual"` combined with only calling `navigateEvent.scroll()` when `(new URL(navigateEvent.destination.url)).hash` points to an element that exists.

-Note that the discussion in this section applies only to `"push"` and `"replace"` navigations.
-For the behavior for `"traverse"` and `"reload"` navigations, read on...

 #### Scroll position restoration